Cucumbers

 • Curling fruit – not all fruit will develop perfectly straight like you see in the supermarket but this is normal.
 Luckily they all taste the same, even the bent ones 🙂

 • Nematodes – poor plant growth especially close to harvest and lumps on roots indicates that nematodes have infested the roots.
 Usually worse in sandy soils and hotter climates.
-Remove infested plants, increase organic content in the soil (composts and manures) and practice crop rotation to reduce nematode numbers.
+Treat soils with OCP eco-nemguard at planting time and again 4-6 weeks later to kill nematodes before they infest roots.
+Increasing organic content in the soil (composts and manures) and practicing crop rotation can also help to reduce nematode numbers.

 • Viruses – yellowing or curling leaves, stunted growth and reduced yields could mean your plant has been infected with a virus.
 There are several which are spread by sap sucking pests (like aphids and whitefly).
 Once infected you can’t eradicate the virus so plants should be removed.
 In future be more vigilant at controlling sap sucking pests with OCP eco-oil.